radius-project/radius/docs/content/concepts/overview-concept/index.md

 #### Computed values

 In addition to expressing a *logical* relationship, a Service may provide access to *computed values* such as a URI or connection string.
 These values are used to support loose-coupling in application code.
-The consumer of a service can specify how wire up a *computed value* to an application concern. *eg. set the `DB_CONNECTION` environment variable to the database's connection string*.
+The consumer of a service can specify how wire up a *computed value* to an application concern. *eg. set the `DBCONNECTION` environment variable to the database's connection string*.
 These items are computed when the related resource is deployed.

 {{% alert title="💡 Key concept" color="info" %}}
 A Service dependency between Components *may* affect the deployment order of Components or it *may not* depending on the kind of service. eg. HTTP communication between components *may* be bi-directional, so it does not affect deployment order.